|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Description of Procedure TOP

-An instrument called a cystoscope will be placed through your urethra and into the bladder.
+An instrument called a cystoscope will be placed through the urethra and into the bladder.
 The cystoscope has a camera that allows the doctor to see the stone.
 An ultrasonic probe or laser fiber is then passed through the cystoscope and used to fragment the stone.
 Stone fragments are flushed out of the bladder.
 The cystoscope is then removed.

 Immediately After Procedure TOP